Icon Nutrition Outline Food

 Is Grain-Free Dog Food Safe For Dogs?

 The FDA has not found a significant link between grain-free dog food and heart health.
-However, it’s wise to talk with your vet before switching your dog’s diet if you have any concerns.
+However, it’s wise to talk with your vet before switching your dog’s diet if you have any concerns about how it might affect your pup.

 What Foods Should Your Dog Never Eat?